webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-## `devServer.info` - CLI only
+## `devServer.info` — CLI only

 `boolean`

-Output cli information.
-It is enabled by default.
+Output CLI information.
+Enabled by default.

 ```bash
 webpack-dev-server --info=false
 ```

 ## `devServer.injectClient`

-`boolean: false` `function (compilerConfig)`
+`boolean: false` `function (compilerConfig) => boolean`

-Tells `devServer` to inject a client.
-Setting `devServer.injectClient` to `true` will result in always injecting a client.
+Tells `devServer` whether to inject a client. `true` will always inject a client.
 It is possible to provide a function to inject conditionally:

 ```javascript
 module.exports = {